-The Pentecostal revival received from the Holiness churches certain characteristics which continued - the open altar, the tarrying services, the camp meetings, etc.
+The Pentecostal revival received from the Holiness churches certain characteristics which continued-the open altar, the tarrying services, the camp meetings, and so on.

 In the beginning the revival went by various names.
 The most common was the "Apostolic Faith."
 However, soon other names were given, the most common of which was simply "Pentecostal."